 - Be cautious of anything that feels “too good to be true.”

-Remember, you’re not just buying construction—you’re investing in peace of mind and long-term value.
+Remember, you’re not just buying construction.
+You’re investing in peace of mind and long-term value.

 2. Stay Involved